-Since the J-band filter is in the same wheel as the Wollaston prism, J-band Polarimetric observations are not possible.
+Since the J-band filter is in the same wheel as the Wollaston prism, J-band polarimetric observations are not possible.

-The transmission curve of the Wollaston is shown in Figure 5-26.
+The transmission curve of the Wollaston is shown in Figure 5-23.

-Figure 5-26: Transmission as a function of wavelength for the Wollaston prism.
+Figure 5-23: Transmission as a function of wavelength for the Wollaston prism.
 The big absorption feature at 3.4 microns is due to the resin material.

 The instrument-induced polarisation, as for all Nasmyth instruments, is a function of the parallactic angle; it is generally of the order of 2%, but can be as high as 4%.
 If users do not take care in determining the instrument-induced polarisation, then it is not possible to get meaningful estimates of the polarisation, unless sources are more than 3% polarised.
 In general, we recommend that users come as visitors if they wish to measure the polarisation of sources that are less than 5%.
-At this stage, we do not know how accurately the instrument-induced polarisation can be removed from data.
+For more details, we recommend the following reading: Witzel et al. 2011, A&A 525, A130.

-5.6.1 Calibration plan for polarimetry
+5.5.1 Calibration plan for polarimetry